kedi-lang/kedi-zed/docs/KEDI_DSL.md

 1. If a procedure named `foo` exists, register it as an **agent tool** for the current indentation block.
 2. Otherwise merge the agent profile named `foo`.
+3. `> use: skills` enables the project-local skill tools described below.

 Backticks on the single-line form are accepted for symmetry with `> model:`.